Does asking “Are you a cop?” really matter? How did prostitution kill the $2 bill? And much more myths and facts about prostitution.

 3 | MYTH: Martin Luther King Jr. liked white prostitutes

-There were always rumors flying around that MLK had a thing for white hookers… but his close friend, Ralph David Abernathy, cleared that up in his autobiography, And the Walls Came Tumbling Down…
+There were always rumors flying around that MLK had a thing for white hookers… but his close friend, Ralph David Abernathy, cleared that myth in his autobiography, And the Walls Came Tumbling Down…

 A recent biography has suggested without quite saying so that Martin had affairs with white women as well as black.
 Such a suggestion is without foundation.
 I can say with the greatest confidence that he was never attracted to white women and had nothing to do with them, despite the opportunities that may have presented themselves.